TIT8/BLE-sensor_PDM-microphone/python_receiver/README.md

     deadline = loop.time() + 2        # Timeout of two seconds, enough in my tests
     try:
         async with asyncio.timeout_at(deadline):
+            ## Don't hog the CPU, data transfer is in background, so reading when enough data are in the Linux buffer.
+            ## "await asyncio.sleep(0)" give control to the event loop which has nothing to do, better stop it entirely.
+            time.sleep(0.033)
             data = await reader.readexactly(bufsize * 2)    # In order to read 512 samples of 16 bit each, I need 1024 bytes
     except:
         print("Maybe a timeout, closing...")
         break
 ```

+Whoa, `time.sleep(0.033)` in a coroutine!?
+It will pause the entire loop!
+Yes, you're right, that's exactly what I want.
+It's not the CPU that controls the serial data coming in, but rather the USB peripheral, DMA, and interrupt on my host (Raspberry Pi 4) via Linux.
+So, without sleep, the script will block on a `select()` (blocking syscall) and restart when the file descriptor is ready to read. `readexactly()` will constantly block on `select()` until the exact number of bytes are read.
+However, if we sleep, the CPU can handle other tasks while the input buffer is filled by external hardware.
+This hardware will notify Linux, which will unblock the `select()` in our script.
+After sleeping, our script is free to read.
+At this point, enough data will be in the input buffer to prevent further blocking on `select()`, since we've already paused via sleep, and processing can begin.

 **But wait, the `pyserial` package doesn't have a `readexactly()` method!**
 Yes, this method is called on the `StreamReader` instance, which is passed to the [`create_serial_connection`](https://github.com/home-assistant-libs/pyserial-asyncio-fast/blob/c3153083a5fb734f4361215ce404a2421b2664b7/serial_asyncio_fast/__init__.py#L474) coroutine through a [`StreamReaderProtocol`](https://github.com/python/cpython/blob/692e902c742f577f9fc8ed81e60ed9dd6c994e1e/Lib/asyncio/streams.py#L180).
 Every time data is received, the loop will call the `data_received()` method of the `StreamReaderProtocol`, which passes data to the `StreamReader` instance.
 The `StreamReader` instance checks if the exact bytes are received, and if so, it returns to the awaiter (our reader).